ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 executive office of the Corporation.
 Special meetings of the Board shall be held at any place within or outside the State of California that has been designated in the notice of the meeting or, if not stated in the notice, or if there is no notice, at the principal executive office of the Corporation.
-Notwithstanding the above provisions of this Section 5, a regular or special meeting of the Board may be held at any place consented to in writing by all the Board members, either before or after the meeting.
+Notwithstanding the above provisions of this Section  8.5, a regular or special meeting of the Board may be held at any place consented to in writing by all the Board members, either before or after the meeting.
 If consents are given, they shall be filed with the minutes of the meeting.
-Any meeting, regular or special, may be held by conference telephone or similar communication equipment, so long as all Directors participating in the meeting can hear one another, and all such Directors shall be deemed to be present in person at such meeting.
+Any meeting, regular or special, may be held by conference telephone or similar communication equipment, so long as all Directors participating in the meeting can communicate with one another, and all such Directors shall be deemed to be present in person at such meeting.

 Annual Meeting